 Engaging with research is a deeply professional activity and fundamental to educators' practice.

-To improve teaching and teacher effectiveness (Productivity Commission, 2022), it is important to recognise that educators see engaging with research as a deeply professional activity that is fundamental to them doing a good job, as well as being an open-minded and innovative professional.
+• It is important to recognise that educators see engaging with research as a deeply professional activity that is fundamental to them doing a good job, as well as being an open-minded and innovative professional.